sergeyt/karma-typescript-preprocessor/README.md

         removeComments: true, // (optional) Do not emit comments to output.
         concatenateOutput: false // (optional) Concatenate and emit output to single file.
 By default true if module option is omited, otherwise false.
       },
-      // extra typing definitions to pass to the compiler (globs allowed)
-      typings: [
-        'typings/browser.d.ts'
-      ],
       // transforming the filenames
       transformPath: function(path) {
         return path.replace(/\.ts$/, '.js');